user202729/pythonimmediate-tex/docs/index.rst

 - See the documentation of :class:`pythonimmediate.engine.ChildProcessEngine` for ways to create a TeX engine from inside Python, and explanation of the ``engine=`` optional argument for most functions.

+- The command-line arguments that the Python component accepts (can be specified through the ``args=`` TeX module option) are documented in :mod:`pythonimmediate.pytotex`.

 .. toctree::
    :maxdepth: 4